-Expenditures are budgeted at \$13.96M an increase of \$552K or 4.1%.
+Expenditures are budgeted at \$13.96M an increase of \$557K or 4.2%.
 Notable variances include:

-- o 41 Salaries & Wages is up \$362K or 4.4% due to additional overtime and the addition f two Firefighter/Paramedics. - 44 Contractual Services is up \$72K or 20.6% due to increased equipment maintenance and cloud-based software subscriptions. - 45 Other Contractual Services is up \$27K or 17.4% due to additional academy training.
+- o 41 Salaries & Wages is up \$362K or 4.4% due to additional overtime and the addition of two Firefighter/Paramedics. - 44 Contractual Services is up \$72K or 20.6% due to increased equipment maintenance and cloud-based software subscriptions. - 45 Other Contractual Services is up \$32K or 20.5% due to additional academy training.
 In order to attract Firefighter/Paramedics the department is considering hiring certified paramedics and sending them to the fire academy.
 Currently a paramedic and fire license is required.